-- 1 Agreeing the vision, values and strategic priorities of the Trust; - 2 Holding the Chief Executive to account for the academic progress of the schools within the Trust; - 3 Approving and monitoring budgets; - 4 Appointing all senior central staff, including involvement in the appointment of Headteachers; - 5 Conducting the annual performance management reviews of the Chief Executive and Chief Financial and Operating Officer.
+- 1 Agreeing the vision, values and strategic priorities of the Trust; - 2 Holding the Chief Executive to account for the academic progress of the schools within the Trust; - 3 Approving and monitoring budgets; - 4 Appointing all senior central staff, including involvement in the appointment of Headteachers; - 5 Conducting the annual performance management reviews of the Chief Executive and Chief Operating Officer.

-At the start of 2022-23, the Board of Directors consists of seven Directors including the Chief Executive and is scheduled to meet six times during the academic/financial year with meetings also attended by the Chief Financial and Operating Officer.
-The quorum for all meetings is three Directors, or one third should the number of Directors exceed nine in total and minutes are taken by the Head of Governance and Compliance.
+At the start of 2023-24, the Board of Directors consists of seven Directors including the Chief Executive and is scheduled to meet six times during the academic/financial year with meetings also attended by the Chief Operating Officer.
+The quorum for all meetings is three Directors, or one third should the number of Directors exceed nine in total with professional governance administration support provided by the Trust's Governance Professional.
 The Chair and Vice Chair of the Board are elected annually by the Directors.

-The Chair is responsible for finalising the agenda for each meeting Board meeting and agreeing the papers to be presented at the meeting with these to be sent to Directors by the Head of Governance and Compliance at least seven clear days in advance of each meeting.
-Should the Chair, Vice Chair or Head of Governance and Compliance not be present at a meeting, a temporary replacement may be appointed for that meeting.
+The Chair is responsible for finalising the agenda for each meeting Board meeting and agreeing the papers to be presented at the meeting with these to be sent to Directors by the Trust's Governance Professional at least seven clear days in advance of each meeting.
+Should the Chair, Vice Chair or the Trust's Governance Professional not be present at a meeting, a temporary replacement may be appointed for that meeting.